 Noirmoutier hosted the Tour de France before.
-The island off the Atlantic coast of France is connected to the mainland by bridge, yet La Grande Boucle prefers to use the Passage du Gois, which is a paved-over sandbank.
+This island off the Atlantic coast of France is connected to the mainland by bridge, yet on several occasions La Grande Boucle preferred to use the Passage du Gois, which is a paved-over sandbank.
 Twice a day the 4.5 kilometres passage is flooded by the high tide.
 In 1999, the slippery surface caused a fall in the peloton, resulting in a six-minute split.
 It was the 2nd stage, but the crash ended the hopes of pre-race favourites Zülle and Gotti and many others.

-The 1st stage in the 2018 Tour de France leaves from the village Noirmoutier-en-l’Île.
-Following the passage on the Passage du Gois stage 1 runs in 195 kilometres to Fontenay-le-Comte.
+In 2018, the organisation shies away from the Passage du Gois.
+There is also a bridge and after leaving the village Noirmoutier-en-l’Île, the riders cross the bridge before stage 1 continues to Fontenay-le-Comte.
 Much of the route follows the twisting Vendée coastline, so cross winds and echelons could be lurking during the entire day.

 The finish is in Fontenay-le-Comte, a village that never hosted the Tour de France before.
 The stage winner will be applauded three times as he takes both the yellow and green jersey, too.